 Before proceeding I should say that I am not a nihilist.
 I am a theist who believes that our past, present, and future have meaning and purpose.
 I present the argument for a meaningful existence in two books written for a general audience, "LifeNotes" and "Love - In Search of a Reason for Living", and a longer version of this essay Something Out of Nothing, all available in the Apple (free), Google (free), and Amazon ($1) bookstores (published by Compact Library Publishers) and at www.lifenotes.org.
 If you find the conclusions of this book troubling then please read the other two books before deciding for yourself what you choose to believe.

 This essay is a collection of thoughts about Nihilism.
 It is the culmination of a lifetime of observing sincere individuals struggling with the concepts and consequences of nihilistic thoughts.
-Over the years it has varied in content, from a fairly long book to the current short essay, which is basically four chapters taken from our books (if you read the books you may want to skip those chapters if you understand what we are saying in this essay).
+Over the years it has varied in content, from a fairly long book to the current short essay, which is basically four chapters taken from our books (if you read the other books you may want to skip those chapters if you understand what we are saying in this essay).
 It is primarily meant to introduce the discussion which is presented in the books.